josegg05/CUTMaC-Simulation/README.md

-# SUMO_SanDiego_Pilot1
+# CUTMaC-Simulation
-Sumo simulation for the pilot 1 of my thesis project
+Simulation programs for the 1rst pilot of my thesis project